wendywarren/ac-type/_type-4/menu/menu-design.md

 This is a thing.
 You can choose a wine or a beer to pair with one of your high-margin items.
 You can also suggest soups and salads with an appropriate meal pairing.

-You can also include modifiers as an up-sell. *Add chicken for $4.*
+You can also emphasize modifiers as an up-sell. *Add chicken for $4.*

 #### Popular and Profitable